CRAFTSMAN® Unveils New V-Series™ Line of Premium Tools for Automotive and Industrial Use, Backed by a Lifetime Warranty

 CRAFTSMAN® is an American icon that homeowners, home builders, auto enthusiasts and master mechanics have trusted since 1927 – and today's CRAFTSMAN® continues that legacy.
 With a focus on reliable, high-performance tools, storage and equipment, CRAFTSMAN® has revived its long-established pride in superior quality.
 Now it's easier than ever to get the tools trusted for generations at more places than ever.
 For more information visit www.craftsman.com or follow CRAFTSMAN® on Facebook, Instagram and Twitter.

-Contact: Lindsay Fennell
+Lindsay Fennell

 SOURCE CRAFTSMAN